frederic-perez/AmE-dictionary/data/dictionary.md

 __call out<sup>1</sup>__ _n_ :two::hammer:
 __call out<sup>2</sup>__ _v_ :seven: (call someone out) __1__ Utter aloud; often with surprise, horror, or joy. _Spike Lee called out Hollywood for lacking diversity._ _The National Guard was called out when the governor declared a state of emergency._ __2__ Challenge to a duel. _Aaron Burr called out Alexander Hamilton._ _It was real weird to have someone call you out._
 __call someone names__ _I wouldn't call you names._
+__call someone on the carpet__ _idiom_ To call someone before an authority to be scolded or reprimanded.
 __call the shots__
 __call to action__
 __call up__ _He called up a text from his brother, who asked how the run went._